Md-parvej-hossain/Md-parvej-hossain/README.md

 ###

-<p align="left">I’m a Front End Web developer.
+<p align="left">I’m a MERN Stack Developer.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
-I pride myself on doing quality work and maintaining excellent communication.Most of the time I work with ReactJS but some technologies I enjoy working with include MongoDB,Express,NextJS as well as Python.</p>
+I pride myself on doing quality work and maintaining excellent communication.Most of the time I work with ReactJS, MongoDB, Express, NextJS, NodeJS but some of my favorite technologies to work with are Python, Django ,PHP.</p>

 ###